juh9870/egui_colors/README.md

 Based on the [`Radix`](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale) system, which defines 12 functional UI elements, and maps them to a color scale.

 Scales (both light and dark mode) are computed and based on luminosity contrast algorithm defined by [`APCA`](https://github.com/Myndex).
 Every scale uses one predefined [u8; 3] rgb color that is used as an accent color (if suitable).
+Colors are manipulated in Linear Srgb and [OkHsl](https://bottosson.github.io/posts/colorpicker/).

 ![example_image](media/egui_colors_v0.5.0.png)
 ![example_image](media/egui_colors_light.png)